ilidar-tof/ilidar-api-ros/README.md

 ### /ilidar/gray

 Gray image from the sensor.
-Valid for only mode 4.
+Valid only in mode 4.
 This topic is published by image_transport::ImageTransport.

 ## How to access the raw depth image

-You can see the reception proccese in [L#262 @ilidar-ros.cpp] as following:
+You can see the reception process in [L#262 @ilidar-ros.cpp] as following:
 ```cpp
 ...
 /* Main loop starts here */